 Science cannot solve the ultimate mystery of nature.
 And that is because, in the last analysis, we ourselves are part of nature and therefore part of the mystery that we are trying to solve.

-Science…means unresting endeavor and continually progressing development toward an aim which the poetic intuition may apprehend, but the intellect can never fully grasp.
+Science…means unresting endeavour and continually progressing development toward an aim which the poetic intuition may apprehend, but the intellect can never fully grasp.

 Whence come I and whither go I?
 That is the great unfathomable question, the same for every one of us.
 Science has no answer to it.
 It is not the possession of truth, but the success which attends the seeking after it, that enriches the seeker and brings happiness to him.